A qualified field technician can convert the voltage on most standard Advantage Sentra "SK" temperature control units.

 Contact the Advantage Service Department with your unit serial number that your unit can be converted.

+After confirming that your unit can be converted use this document as a quide to making the voltage change.
 This document outlines the steps required to change the voltage from 230 to 460 or from 460 to 230 for units manufactured prior to approximately January 1, 2011.

 Assistance is available during business hours from the Advantage Service department at 317-887-0729.
 Contact Advantage for other power supply requirements.

-Shown below is a typical electrical panel for Sentra temperature control units manufactured prior to January 1, 2011.
+Shown is a typical electrical panel for Sentra temperature control units manufactured prior to January 1, 2011.